alan-christopher/spiels/industry/effective_meetings.md

 # Effective Meetings
-A how-to for running meetings, especially recurring meetings, effectively, inspired heavily by Urs Hoelzle's Google-internal good meetings manifesto.
+A how-to for running meetings, especially recurring meetings, effectively.
+Heavily inspired by Urs Hoelzle's Google-internal good meetings manifesto.

 ## Defrag the Calendar
 To oversimplify slightly, engineers don't get anything done outside of a flow state.
-Meetings break flow, and it usually takes about a half an hour to reestablish it.
+Meetings break flow, and it usually takes approximately half an hour to reestablish it.
 Each separate block of meetings on a calendar therefore carries about a half-hour surcharge on top of the time already wasted^Wspent in the meetings.